15 Useful Digital Marketing Books Every Marketer Should Read

 These people are not bots or blind folks who wandered and stumbled on your site.
 They’re real people with specific questions in their hearts.

 Aside from learning how to build your email list faster, you also get firsthand knowledge that will help you set up your first funnel.
+This leads to higher profits.

 2. The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly